dretcm/effective-communication/README.md

 and concentration on the conversation.

-* Be at the same height as the other person, giving a feeling of equal position, of cucliyas with the children, sitting with someone bigger than us, etc.
+* Be at the same height as the other person, giving a feeling of equal position, of squatting with the children, sitting with someone bigger than us, etc.

 * Connect physically and emotionally with the interlocutor, with physical interactions with respect, in order to show confidence.